reconfigurable-ml-pipeline/ipa/infrastructure/manual.md

    1. For compiling model images of the pipeline you'll need [Dcoker](https://www.docker.com/)
    2. Install them using the offical documentation for [docker-doc](https://docs.docker.com/engine/install/ubuntu/).
 Also do the [post-installation-steps](https://docs.docker.com/engine/install/linux-postinstall/)

-* **Chameleon Object Storage**
-   1. we keep the datasets and models in the Chameleon object storage to moount it on a directory use the guide on [chameleon website](https://chameleoncloud.readthedocs.io/en/latest/technical/swift.html#:~:text=Chameleon%20provides%20an%20object%20store,results%20produced%20by%20your%20experiments.)

 * **Minio and nfs**
    1. [Minio](https://min.io/) and [nfs](https://en.wikipedia.org/wiki/Network_File_System) are needed for the storage
    2. Setup them using [setup-storage](manual-installation/setup-storage.md)